nf-core/ampliseq/docs/output.md

 For more information about how to use MultiQC reports, see http://multiqc.info

 ## QIIME2
 **Quantitative Insights Into Microbial Ecology 2** ([QIIME2](https://qiime2.org/)) is a next-generation microbiome bioinformatics platform and the successor of the widely used [QIIME1](https://www.nature.com/articles/nmeth.f.303).
-QIIME2 is currently **under heavy development** and often updated, this version of rrna-ampliseq uses QIIME2 2018.6.
+QIIME2 is currently **under heavy development** and often updated, this version of ampliseq uses QIIME2 2018.6.
 QIIME2 has a wide variety of analysis tools available and has excellent support in its [forum](https://docs.qiime2.org/2018.6/).

 At this point of the analysis the trimmed reads are imported into QIIME2 and an interactive quality plot is made.